Jumia/techblog/_posts/2017-05-23-a-journey-to-progressive-web-apps.md

 ## How we build our PWA

-When building a PWA we faced a serie of challenge.
+When building a PWA we faced a series of challenges.
 I could say the first one was the fact there was no much where to look at.
 In our perspective PWA’s are still a very young concept or idea and we didn’t know where to go and how to get there.

 ### The search for the values

 Somewhere around February 2016 I started to investigate more on how I could build a web application that felt like a natural application.
 I was suggested to look at a new Google technology called Polymer.
 For me, it was my introduction to Web Components.
-Web Components looked nice, they are a set of four technologies, shadow dom, templates, html imports and custom elements and the latest caugh my attention.
+Web Components looked nice, they are a set of four technologies, shadow dom, templates, html imports and custom elements and the latest caught my attention.
 I knew if I wanted to create a good performance application I needed to make a mentality change.
 This was going to be a total change of methodology.

 ### The custom way of building quality